 I added mini lights and the funeral representative placed it on the organ in the chapel.
 It turned out very nice and the family called me the next day to tell me they were fighting over who was going to get to keep the block.
 They finally decided to pass it each year at Christmas so the lady could continue to be seen by family members and the children would remember her.

-By First Lady from Knoxville, TN
+By Linda from Knoxville, TN

 Editor's Note: Here is a post which has photos of First Lady's glass blocks.
 They are located in the feedback under the original post.

 When my husband's friend's mom passed away 2 months ago, we wanted to give him and his wife something special to remember her by.
 I phoned the local florist and they said that the smallest floral arrangement would be $35.00.
 I then phoned the local plant nursery and asked the prices of rose bushes.
 I wanted a rose bush that would be hardy to our area (Zone 3).
 For $20.00 I bought a hardy rose bush in a 2 gallon pot.
 The nursery even tied a big raffia bow on the pot and put a sympathy card on a clear plastic stick into the plant.
-Our friends were thrilled and even brought me into their back yard to find the best place to plant the rose bush.
-The rose will bloom each summer and last far longer than a flower arrangement.

 Make handkerchiefs to express sympathy when someone you love loses someone they love.